harshadk99/flareguard/README.md

 - Page Rules Read

 ### Using the Dashboard
-1. Navigate to the FlareGuard dashboard
+1. Navigate to the FlareGuard dashboard at https://flareguard.harshad-surfer.workers.dev/
 2. Enter your Cloudflare Zone ID
 3. Enter your API token
 4. Click "Test Connection" to verify credentials